-It is understandable that you want to increase pleasure for your partner.
+Understandably, you want to increase pleasure for your partner.
 But when it comes to sex, there are a lot of nuances.
 One thing for sure that penis size alone is not enough.
 For instance, as many as 80% of women have difficulty achieving orgasm via vaginal sex and a third struggle whatever the stimulation.

-Still if you want a penis enlargement surgery, let's review types of surgery
+Still, if you want a penis enlargement surgery, let's review types of surgery

 Surgery to increase penis length

 Surgery to increase penile length is a complex procedure.
 It involves cutting the suspensory ligament.
 This is what makes your penis point upwards when erect.
 This ligament connects the penis to the pelvic area and gives it an upwards bend when it's erect.
 After ligament is cut, the penis drops downwards and stays there, which will give it an appearance of looking longer.
-Apart from a somewhat unnatural position the result of the surgery may also mean that a penis will point downwards when erect and the erection strength may be weakened.
+Apart from a somewhat unnatural position, the result of the surgery may also mean that a penis will point downwards when erect and the erection strength may be weakened.

 On a plus side, as a working method of penis enlargement, research in 2006 found that the penis enlargement surgery had increased the penis length by an average of 1.3cm, or by half an inch.